The views expressed by the host of this program documented to me the screws coming loose here.

 Says here, if so, he might have some work to do.

-It's a new Washington Post ABC news poll released two days ago.
+It's a new Washington Post-ABC news poll released two days ago.

-Finds that Trump is viewed unfavorably by 82% of Hispanics, with 68% of them feeling strongly so, and just 15% of those surveyed uh said they view Trump favorably.
+Finds that Trump is viewed unfavorably by 82% of Hispanics, with 68% of them feeling strongly so.

-Those numbers are a sharp contrast to the Spanish-speaking Jeb Bush, who in this poll is viewed favorably by 43% of Hispanic voters, a higher percentage than is usual for Republicans, but only 39% of whites have a favorable view of Bush compared to 48% who have a positive opinion of Trump.
+Those numbers are a sharp contrast to the Spanish-speaking Jeb Bush, who in this poll is viewed favorably by 43% of Hispanic voters, a higher percentage than is usual for Republicans.

 Now, there are two separate polls, the names of which escape me.

-I mean, it a total flip-flop.
+I mean, it's a total flip-flop.

 And that was just voters overall.

-That was not uh poll by ethnic group.
+That was not polled by ethnic group.

 But she was trying to point out that Trump was backing off the red meat that his supporters love.

-You know, the Hispanics are rapists, the illegals are rapists and murderers and muggers and personatchers, and he's not talking like that anymore about them.
+You know, the Hispanics are rapists, the illegals are rapists and murderers and muggers and personatchers.

 I know she was going to make the point that he's backing off.

-He's starting to sound a little bit more presidential on this, and his she wanted to ask whether or not his red meat supporters are going to be satisfied with the new moderate tone coming from Trump on Hispanics.
+And she wanted to ask whether or not his red meat supporters are going to be satisfied with the new moderate tone coming from Trump on Hispanics.

 What is the premise behind the poll?